bloq/sol-mass-payouts/README.md

 The withdraw lock feature permits disabling of withdrawals until a specified time.

-To disable this feature, simply set the lock time to zero, or some time in the past.
+There will be atleast 30 days withdraw locking.
 To permanently lock the funds, set the lock time to a maximum, or an arbitrary time millions of years in the future.

 ## Setup.